nandhakumar25202/Student-Application-Form/README.md

-# Student-Application-Form
+# Web-Project
-sample application form
+simple website using HTML